timdeschryver/timdeschryver.dev/content/blog/how-to-set-up-a-dynamic-ci-cd-pipeline-with-github-actions/index.md

 published: true
 ---

-When Github released [Github Actions](https://docs.github.com/en/actions) I moved most of my CI/CD pipelines to use a Github workflow.
+When Github released [GitHub Actions](https://docs.github.com/en/actions) I moved most of my CI/CD pipelines to use a Github workflow.
 Each project had two workflows, one workflow that ran on Pull Requests, and a second workflow that was triggered when someone pushed a commit to the `main` branch.
 These two workflows were almost identical copies, except for the part that the `main` branch workflow included a release step.

 Now, after a big year, I noticed that several workflows of projects that I'm working on have conditionally configured some steps in their workflow.
 I'm not sure, but I think that this wasn't always the case... or I completely missed that this was a possibility in the documentation when I initially set up my workflow pipelines.